Get: Dialog and metadata search for Final Cut Pro editors

 Just imagine, with no transcripts and without typing a single log entry, Get makes it possible to search intelligently through hours and hours of interviews in a documentary for any word or combination of words you choose.
 And, Get is really fast; it took under seven minutes to index every audio and video file in a client's entire documentary, containing approximately thirty-five hours of recorded interviews.

-Nothing yet devised replaces or eliminates the need for accurate timecoded transcripts, however, when time is short, or budgets won't allow them, Get is worth its weight in gold -- blindly scrubbing through hours recorded interviews can take hours, while Get takes only seconds.
+Nothing yet devised replaces or eliminates the need for accurate timecoded transcripts, however, when time is short, or budgets won't them, Get is worth its weight in gold -- blindly scrubbing through hours recorded interviews can take hours, while Get takes only seconds.
 Images courtesy of AV3 Software

 After creating its word index, keyword searches through all media in the project take only seconds.
-In my case, searching through every file in a documentary about animal rescue, Get was able to find every occurrence of the word "dogs" throughout the entire project in less than four seconds.
+In this case, searching through every file in a documentary about animal rescue, Get was able to find every occurrence of the word "dogs" throughout the entire project in less than four seconds.
 It uncovered fifty-six distinct uses of "dogs," and found occurrences where it was used in about three hundred and five instances in the project.

 Get generates a list of what it finds, noting every occurrence of the chosen keyword(s) in every source file, and in every sequence where it's been used.
 And that's not all; Get also searches Finder-level data such as file names and creation dates, and FCP browser-level information, listing that information as well.